fados-produccions/ChartjsBundle/README.md

  ...
 ```

-You Could build this array by hand or using a service transformer, this service transform database data to an Array data prepared to be rendered by Chart.js:
+You Could build this array by hand or using a service transformer $grafica = $this->get('app.chartjs.transformer_char'), this service, transform database data to an Array data, prepared to be rendered by Chart.js:

 ```
 public function transform($type,$data,$fieldLabels,$fieldKpi,$options,$fieldData);